aiondemand/aiondemand-documentation/README.rst

 ====================================

-This repository contains the documentation available at `readthecods <https://aiondemand.readthedocs.io/en/latest/>`_
+This repository contains the documentation available at `readthedos <https://aiondemand.readthedocs.io/en/latest/>`_

 ***************
 How it works